canada-ca/open-source-logiciel-libre/en/open-source-standards.md

 ### Functional Requirement

-A Functional Requirement is defined as a more specific lower level needs in order to achieve an objective.
-These drive the element of 'what' for a project defining the specific details.
+A Functional Requirement is defined as a more specific working level need in order to achieve an objective.
+These drive the element of 'what' for a project defining the specific details and describe a particular function of software or part of it to attain an expected result.

 ### Technical Requirement